 The Penguin Book of Hell (Ed.
 Scott Bruce, Introduction)

 The theme of my dream, its emotional background, the vision generating it, is not uncommon.
 There was no blame in the dream, not on us all, not on you: the whole thing was mechanistic in some manner.
 Something that had to happen because this is the way things happen when other things happen the way they do.
-Like in Dante’s Inferno, the protagonist (humanity maybe, in the dream) has no other way to exit from the Hell he has entered but out of Satan’s cloaca: Hell, too, a big hole in the ground, and a monstrous parody of a living organism.
+Like in Dante’s Inferno, the protagonist (humanity maybe, in the dream) has no other way to exit from the Hell he has entered but, this time, in a chaotic outburst out of Satan’s cloaca: Hell, too, a big hole in the ground, and a monstrous parody of a living organism.
+A parody (who could call it a comedy) of the organized society of men, the living body of humankind, now fettered to the circles of hell suffering in unending, infinite rounds.
+Down in the darkness we are, in an insane caricature of the shining stones of the heavenly Jerusalem that John of Patmos saw, and so did Blake.

 My work in the oratorio brings me frequently face to face with symbols that are very difficult to understand.
-It is common to read in the commentaries to the Book of the Revelation that, for example, the woman clothed with the sun, which appears in chapter 12 of the book, may be the church, or the community of the faithful (whoever they may have been at that moment in time).
-While it seems natural that in an age of persecution and intolerance an author tried to encrypt his message with allegorical images (instead of a diatribe or a direct attack on authority), the impression we get is that frequently that is not the whole story.
-Revelatory symbols such as those that appear in apocalyptic literature, or in our own dreams, have an aetiology and transcendence that refuses to yield to a univocal interpretation.
+It is common to read in the commentaries to the Book of the Revelation that, for example, the woman clothed with the sun, which appears in chapter 12 of the book, may be the church, or the community of the faithful.
+While it seems natural that in an age of persecution and intolerance an author tried to encrypt his message with allegorical images (instead of a diatribe or a direct attack on authority), the impression we get is that this is not the whole story.
+Revelatory symbols such as those that appear in apocalyptic literature, or in our own dreams, have an aetiology and transcendence that refuses to yield to univocal interpretations.
 The verb to be in these cases is not followed by an attribute: the woman of the apocalypse is, simply is, with the same right to be that the one we have to be who we are; and we-are is more than any possible interpretation or perversion that can be made of the human in us.
 The form that humanity or the community of the faithful should have is a mystery that, possibly, can only be understood through images or symbols that transcend it.
 We are actors in a drama, take part in a plot, without being fully aware of it, and only the visionary distance can render with any hope of intelligibility the shape of it all.

 The work on the oratorio Apocalypsis Iesu was imposed on me from the outside, or maybe from the inside, which for all practical purposes means the same to me.
 This me, the actor that now writes, has a bit of a difficult role assigned to him.
-At one point or another we all may develop a particular psychological makeup that, given the chance, may even become conscious and therefore a source of headaches and trouble: we get that feeling of being a particular someone but it does not quite fit what we see in the bathroom mirror or in Facebook, for that matter.
+At one point or another we all may develop a particular mindset, a psychological makeup that given the chance may even become conscious; and from then on a potential source of social maladjustment and even trouble: we get that feeling of being a particular someone but it does not quite fit what we see in the bathroom mirror or in Facebook, for that matter.
 To be a me is a confusing thing, and the trend is to invent it along with others, as we go together hand in hand with all the happy faces around us, like the fabled Lemmings down the cliff.
 You can be who you want: if you can dream of it, then it is possible, and all those blue sky VIP resort sunny holiday places that you visualize daily will become real too.
 Only it does not fully work that way.
 Ever.

 The construction of a me from the massa confusa of human threads that we usually call personality is, perhaps, the most important influence in the development of my work as a composer.
 The same as in life, I had to come up with a set of practical rules that would allow my music, my melodies and sonorities, to say something about the way it felt to be musical.
 I did not need to break the rules as such, it was more like I was using those I needed in order to move forward; forward to somewhere I could not quite see, though.
 For instance I decided that tonic chord would usually follow the dominant.
 These kept things simple, sometimes just nice, and also grand if I could come up with a good buildup, or I’d make use polyphony because it gives the density I desire to the music, and better capture the way I think and I go being.